latchbio/latch/docs/source/automation/automation-usecase.md

 * `table_id`: The ID of the table which you created that stores metadata for this automation.
 Refer to [Create A New Registry Table](#2-create-a-new-registry-table) to create a table and get the ID.

 >**Important**:
 Currently, automations are only passing `input_directory` as the parameter to the automation workflow.
 If your workflow has different parameters automation will fail to start it.
-Make sure that the workflows which you use with automation have the following parameter dictionary:
+\
+In case you need more parameters to pass to your automation workflow, we suggest to hard-code them into the workflow while we are working on adding parameter support for automations.

 ```python